chao-hsiao/-/README.md

 - docker-compose down
 # Describtion of the web application functionality
 1. search: filter by various parameters to pinpoint the information you need.
-2. add: easily contribute to our database by adding new property listings.
-Fill in essential details and watch as your input becomes part of our growing collection.
+2. add: easily contribute to our database by adding new property listings. fill in essential details and watch as your input becomes part of our growing collection.
 3. modify: update property details, pricing, and other information directly on the search results page.
 4. delete: remove outdated or incorrect entries to maintain a clean and reliable database.